Assessing impacts of two major new exotic pollinators in Fiji

 Our project aims to assess the likely benefits and threats posed by bee species that have been recently introduced into Fiji, how they are adapting to Fijian habitats, and how this might impact on endemic pollinators.

-Our project builds collaboration between Flinders University, University of the South Pacific, Kyoto University, the South Australian Museum, and the Secretariat of the Pacific Regional Environment Program (SPREP).
+Our project builds collaboration between Flinders University, University of the South Pacific, University of Adelaide, the South Australian Museum, and the Secretariat of the Pacific Regional Environment Program (SPREP).
 It will also contribute to the training of Fijian and Australian research students in the fields of agriculture, ecology, biodiversity, and conservation genetics.

 Progress to date